 Would cosmology be different if we did not consider the problem of the creation of the universe, of its existence and of ours?

-The study of the current cosmological model, including the supposed “creation” of the universe, shows that our existence looks totally accessory.
-Surprising that in a theory which is a human work, the human is (apparently?) absent!
+The study of the current cosmological model, including the supposed “creation” of the universe, shows that our existence looks totally accessory even though all conditions for intelligent life were fulfilled .
+It is surprising that in a theory which is a human work, the human is (apparently?) absent!
 We wouldn’t be there; things would have gone the same way.

 Our late appearance in its history attests it, since for more than 13 billion years (in cosmological time), all that happened, happened without us.